zowe/docs-site/docs/user-guide/initialize-zos-system.md

 - **`vsam`**: Configure the VSAM files needed to run the Zowe caching service used for high availability (HA)
 - **`stc`**: Configure the system to launch the Zowe started task.

-You can type `zwe init --help` to learn more about the command or see the [`mvs init` command reference](../appendix/zwe_server_command_reference/zwe/init/zwe-init) for detailed explanation, examples, and parameters.
+You can type `zwe init --help` to learn more about the command or see the [`zwe init` command reference](../appendix/zwe_server_command_reference/zwe/init/zwe-init) for detailed explanation, examples, and parameters.

+`zwe init` command requires a [Zowe configuration file](installandconfig#zowe-configuration-file) to proceed.
+This configuration file instructs how Zowe should be initialized.
+Please create and review this file before proceeding.

 ## Procedure